Vincenzofdg/CountDown_Timer/README.md

 ## Knowledges:
- - Pure JavaScrip, CSS and HTML;
+- DOM and Selector;
+- Working with Elements;
+- Events;

 ## Preview: